Grivel-l/WindowsShellcodes/README.md

 A 64 bits Windows shellcode.

-It just opens an HelloWorld MessageBox
+It just opens a HelloWorld MessageBox